 Former Prime Minister Perry Christie is seen here with Fidel Castro (centre), now former leader of the Cuba, along with an interpretor. (file photo)

-HAVANA, Cuba – An ailing, 81-year-oldresigned as ‘s president Tuesday after nearly a half-century in power, saying he will not accept a new term when parliament meets Sunday.
+HAVANA, Cuba – An ailing, 81-year-old Fidel Castro resigned as Cuba‘s president Tuesday after nearly a half-century in power, saying he will not accept a new term when parliament meets Sunday.

-The end of Castro’s rule — the longest in the world for a head of government — frees his 76-year-old brother Raul to implement reforms he has hinted at since taking over as acting president when Fidel Castro fell ill in July 2006.said he hopes the resignation signals the beginning of a democratic transition.
+The end of Castro’s rule — the longest in the world for a head of government — frees his 76-year-old brother Raul to implement reforms he has hinted at since taking over as acting president when Fidel Castro fell ill in July 2006.
+President Bush said he hopes the resignation signals the beginning of a democratic transition.

 “My wishes have always been to discharge my duties to my last breath,” Castro wrote in a letter published Tuesday in the online edition of the Communist Party daily Granma.
 But, he wrote, “it would be a betrayal to my conscience to accept a responsibility requiring more mobility and dedication than I am physically able to offer.”